Welcome to today's edition of the Rush 24-7 podcast.

 Hillary ain't never been called a nigger.

-Hillary ain't had to work twice as hard just to get accepted by the rich white folk who run everything, or to get a passing grade when you know you are smarter than that C student sitting in the White House.
+Hillary ain't had to work twice as hard just to get accepted by the rich white folk who run everything or to get a passing grade when you know you are smarter than that C student sitting in the White House.

 Hillary ain't never had her own people say she wasn't white enough.

-Um is this what is meant by a new future?
+Is this what is meant by a new future?

 Is this what is meant by change?

-Barack Obama, community activist, his preacher, a hate monger, a black segregationist, he's got a friend from the weather underground who was on the run for terrorist acts.
+He's got a friend from the Weather Underground who was on the run for terrorist acts.

 He befriended and benefited the largesse of a Chicago thug.